 That, in a nutshell, is how many travelers to Greece experience the country, in its staggering, stark beauty which is so strange and otherworldly that there is almost no way to categorize it in the mind’s eye.

-After he was married, Lawrence and wife Nancy Myers (whom he refers to as “N.” in the book) went to live in a white house at the northernmost tip of the island.
+After he was married, Lawrence and his wife Nancy Myers (whom he refers to as “N.” in the book) went to live in the White House in Kalami, on the northeast coast of the island.

 His work grew out of their time together from poetic images he had gathered during those years.
 It is similar to his later work, Reflections on a Marine Venus, an account of his post-war life on the Greek island of Rhodes.